Send Feedback

 1b

-This encourages linear thinking: you chain operations together, much like a Linux pipe, processing data from right to left.
+This encourages linear thinking: you chain operations together, much like a Linux pipe, except that data is processed from right to left.

 Vector operations